 For 36 years, Mumtaz Qureishi has arranged marriages for the rich and powerful.
 In her apartment on a recent day, two women who work for her were answering four black landlines and buzzing mobile phones.

-She says its what future mother-in-laws want in a bride — and they usually select women for their sons.
+She says it is what future mothers-in-law want in a bride — and they usually select women for their sons.

 But there's a broader, quiet shift going on in this conservative country.
-In urban areas of Pakistan, about half all marriages are no longer strictly traditional, says Naeema Saeed, a professor in sociology at Karachi University.
+In urban areas of Pakistan, about half of all marriages are no longer strictly traditional, says Naeema Saeed, a professor of sociology at Karachi University.

 She calls them "arranged-plus-love."